Ancient glass trade: The Mediterranean during Roman times

 The situation is not so simple; these workshops are dated from the 6th to the 11th century AD and while similar, the compositions do not exactly match those of the earlier Roman period.
 Pliny, writing in the 1st century AD, describes glass making in the Levantine coast but also in Italy, Spain and Gaul – however, any installations that could produce the large quantities of primary glass needed to supply the Roman industry have yet to be located.
 These same authors report a difference in isotopic ratios for oxygen and strontium that differentiates between Middle Eastern and Roman glasses.
 Other authors have countered the idea of a unique centralized production, with primary production reported from Northern Europe and inferred for Italy.

 Evidence for large scale production has only come from the Eastern Mediterranean and from latter dates, and assumes a continuing glass making tradition.
-That there was a large scale and centralised production even this early is evidenced by the Ouest Embiez I shipwreck – 3rd century – carrying 8 tons of raw glass.
+That there was a large scale and centralised production even this early is evidenced by the Ouest Embiez I shipwreck – 3rd century – carrying around 15 to 18 tons of raw glass.
 This does not exclude smaller scale local production reported elsewhere, however.
 The Julia Felix, also sunk during the 3rd century AD, was carrying as part of its cargo glass cullet, presumably for recycling.
 Trace element analysis of colourless glass showed these were made using sands from different sources, giving some support to the de-centralised production hypothesis.

 By the 9th century, the raw materials for glass shift again to quartz pebbles and plant ash, the 'forest glass' of medieval Europe.
 Natron was no longer in use, and the low lime composition of the Bet'eliezer glass could suggest declining access to the material from at least the 6th century onwards.
-This could, in turn, suggest a shift from natron and raw glass trade toward tighter control over natron and increasing centralised production.
+The slow shift from raw glass trade and natron use in glass production suggest structural economic and political changes.